krunalss/data_it_enterprises/README.md

 ## Methodology
 The SysForecast project follows a sequential pipeline comprising the following stages:

-1. **Data Ingestion:** Utilizing Elasticsearch for its full-text search capabilities and speed, allowing efficient handling of large volumes of IT system data.
+1. **Data Ingestion:**
+The Data Ingestion pipeline in this code efficiently handles data acquisition and preparation.
+It automates the downloading of data from a specified API, checking for pre-existing files to avoid redundancy, and then seamlessly extracts the contents of zip files into a designated directory, preparing the data for subsequent processing stages.

 2. **Data Validation:** Ensuring the quality and consistency of ingested data against predefined schemas, which is crucial for reliable predictions.